-Beginning in 2012, those employees who have a same-sex domestic partner enrolled in these benefits will be issued a payment at the end of the year to help cover the extra tax-related costs they incur under the Code.
+Employees who have a same-sex domestic partner or a civil union partner enrolled in these benefits will be issued a payment at the end of the year to help cover the extra tax-related costs they incur under the Code.
 This payment will be an approximation for taxes owed.